Costa Rican Sea Turtles

 POSSIBLE DAYTIME ACTIVITIES INCLUDE THE FOLLOWING:

-• Walking the beaches at dawn to verify the number of nesting turtles from the night before (approximately 10 kilometers [6 miles]; 2 to 3 hours).
+• Walking the beaches of Playa Grande and Playa Cabuyal at dawn to verify the number of nesting turtles from the night before (approximately 6 miles (10 km); 2 to 3 hours).

-• Taking nest temperatures and recording location of nests.
+• Taking nest temperatures and recording the location of nests.

-• Carrying equipment and assisting in excavations of hatched nests to obtain data on hatching success.
+• Carrying equipment and assisting in excavating hatched nests to obtain data on hatching success.

-• Assisting with the local education program, which includes visits by schoolchildren to the beach and hatchery.
-These activities are strictly dependent on school schedule and timing.
-You will be informed upon arrival if such events are planned during your stay.
+• *Assisting with the local education program, which includes schoolchildren's visits to the beach and hatchery.
+These activities are strictly dependent on the school schedule and timing.

 Life in the Field